steffimathew33/groupfinder/README.md

 And there you go!
 Your server and your app should be running on two different ports.
 You can view the website in your browser at http://localhost:3001.

+## Note
+Make sure to run these instructions on eduroam wifi to avoid authentication issues with the server.

 ## About
 We created this app to help future CS35L students find a group for their project (as this is something that we all struggled with at the beginning of the quarter)!
 We hope this helps you find your future project members :)